Decha777/AAUCMS/README.md

 # AAUCMS
-Covid-19 management and reporting system for Addis Ababa university
+Covid-19 management and reporting system for Addis Ababa university,